-Kallen Law Firm, LLC has over 25 years of experience handling business valuation and distribution in relation to divorce and property division.
+Kallen Law Firm, LLC has over 45 years of combined experience handling business valuation and distribution in relation to divorce and property division.
 Our St. Louis divorce lawyers handle your case with the utmost precision to ensure your contributions are recognized in property division arrangements.

 One of the most challenging aspects of dividing a business in a divorce is the valuation of the business property.
 Our firm works closely with forensic accountants and other highly-qualified experts to help us determine the business valuation of a closely-held business.

 A closely-held business is a business that is owned by only a few stockholders.